abhish-yadav/task-management/ReadMe.md

    - Authorization: None

 These endpoints are categorized based on the functionality they provide, and the authorization requirement is specified for each endpoint, indicating whether a valid JWT token is needed to access the endpoint.

-## Welcome Page

-Welcome to our task management application!
-Here, you can efficiently manage your tasks and collaborate with others.

-### Navigation Links:

-- **Register**: Sign up
-- **Login**: Already have an account?
-Log in here.
-- **Public Tasks**: Explore tasks that are publicly available.

-Start organizing your tasks now and boost your productivity!

 ---